 Not All Men Can Become Masons

 Masonry does not purport to make “bad men good,” only “good men better.”
 This distinction is critical in that from its early days the Fraternity took itself out of the “rehabilitation” game – which is the purview of religion and the criminal justice system.
 Only men of good character are accepted into the Fraternity.
-Masonic lodges review every applicant’s character – and the centuries-old “blackball” system is still in place; candidates for the degrees must be voted by a 100% vote of the lodge members present.
+Masonic lodges review every applicant’s character – the centuries-old “blackball” system is still in place; candidates for the degrees must receive a 100% vote of the lodge members present.

 Duty to God, Your Neighbor and Yourself

 Freemasonry strives to teach a man the duties he owes to God, his neighbor and himself.
-It has for it’s foundation the great basic principles of the Fatherhood of God and the Brotherhood of Man, and requires a belief in the immortality of the Soul.
+It has for its foundation the great principles of the Fatherhood of God, the Brotherhood of Man and requires belief in a Supreme Being.
 It interferes neither with religion nor politics.

 Freemasonry is Not a Benefit Society

 We do not subscribe so much a year to entitle us to draw financial relief or to make provision for those we leave behind.
-It’s charity is intended for those Masons who, through no fault of their own, have met with misfortune.
+Its charity is intended for those Masons who, through no fault of their own, have met with misfortune.

 A Favorable Opinion of the Institution

-Freemasonry has in all ages insisted that men shall come to it’s door entirely of their own free-will; not as a result of solicitation; not from feelings of curiosity; but from a favorable opinion of the Institution and a desire to be ranked among it’s members.
+Freemasonry has in all ages insisted that men shall come to its door entirely of their own free-will; not as a result of solicitation; not from feelings of curiosity; but from a favorable opinion of the Institution and a desire to be ranked among its members.

-In addition to the fees payable with your petition, there will be an annual subscription for the support of your Lodge, as provided by the By-Laws of that Lodge.
+In addition to the fees payable with your petition, there will be an annual dues subscription for support of the Lodge, as provided by the By-Laws of the Lodge.